kubeshop/testkube/docs/testsuites-running.md

 After test start you can check current test status with `tests execution EXECUTION_ID`

-# Running tests synchronously
+# Running tests suites synchronously

-You can also start test synchronously by passing `-f` flag (like --follow) to your command
+You can also start test suite synchronously by passing `-f` flag (like --follow) to your command

 ```sh
 kubectl testkube testsuites run test-example -f